monkeytips/monkeytips-wallet-electron/README.md

 ### Notes

-WalletShell relies on `monkey-service` to manage wallet container &amp; rpc communication.
+monkeyshell relies on `monkey-service` to manage wallet container &amp; rpc communication.

 Release installer & packaged archived includes a ready to use `monkey-service` binary, which is unmodified copy monkeytips release archive.

-On first launch, WalletShell will try to detect location/path of bundled `monkey-service` binary, but if it's failed, you can manually set path to the `monkey-service` binary on the Settings screen.
+On first launch, monkeyshell will try to detect location/path of bundled `monkey-service` binary, but if it's failed, you can manually set path to the `monkey-service` binary on the Settings screen.

 If you don't trust the bundled `monkey-service` file, you can compare the checksum (sha256sum) against one from the official release, or simply download and use the binary from official monkeytipsrelease, which is available here: https://github.com/monkeytips/monkeytips/releases.
 Then,  make sure to update your `monkey-service` path setting.

-### Download &amp; Run WalletShell
+### Download &amp; Run monkeyshell

 #### Windows:
 1. Download the latest installer here: https://github.com/monkeytips//monkeytips-wallet-electron/releases
-2. Run the installer (`walletshell-<version>-win-setup.exe`) and follow the installation wizard.
+2. Run the installer (`monkeyshell-<version>-win-setup.exe`) and follow the installation wizard.
-3. Launch WalletShell via start menu or desktop shortcut.
+3. Launch monkeyshell via start menu or desktop shortcut.

 #### GNU/Linux (AppImage):
 1. Download latest AppImage bundle here: https://github.com/monkeytips//monkeytips-wallet-electron/releases
-2. Make it executable, either via GUI file manager or command line, e.g. `chmod +x walletshell-<version>-linux.AppImage`
+2. Make it executable, either via GUI file manager or command line, e.g. `chmod +x monkeyshell-<version>-linux.AppImage`
 3. Run/execute the file, double click in file manager, or run via shell/command line.

 See: https://docs.appimage.org/user-guide/run-appimages.html